Guidelines for Applying for Utilization of ITS-Clinical Research Center (CRC) Resources

 Award Notification: A review sheet will be communicated to the PI within a week after the SRC meeting.

-Study Initiation: After obtaining SCR and IRB approval, investigators are required to contact the Nurse Manager, Margaret Ottenbacher, at x21619 to schedule a Study Initiation meeting, which must occur before starting the study on the CRC.
-The purpose of this meeting is to assure that the CRC staff and the investigator’s staff understand what is expected of them, and to be sure that the CRC resources will be available when needed.
+Study Initiation: After obtaining SRC and IRB approvals, investigators are required to contact the Nurse Manager, Margaret Ottenbacher, at x21619 to schedule a Study Initiation meeting, which must occur before starting the study on the CRC.
+The purpose of this meeting is to assure that the CRC staff and the investigator’s staff understand what is expected of each other, and to be sure that the CRC resources will be available when needed.
 Medical coverage and other safety considerations are also discussed.
-A Study Nurse will be assigned, who will educate the other nurses regarding the protocol requirements.
+A Primary Nurse is assigned to each new protocol, and educates the other nurses regarding the protocol requirements.

 Investigator’s Responsibility for using the CRC: Responsibilities of CRC investigators include the following:

 - Acknowledge the ITS - CRC in scientific publications: The following language is recommended: